 - On the Atlantic, we were mostly only on the poled-out headsail.
 A fresh breeze about 21 kn pushed us forward.
 This results in a surprisingly low wind power of 3.43 kW at headsail.
 The canary current of 0.25 kn, the wave from aft and the surface of the rest of the ship probably helped here too.

-- When we reached between the Caribbean islands at 21 kn in the first reef about 7 kn drive, according to this formula already about 17 kW worked on the sails.
+- When we beam reached between the Caribbean islands at 21 kn in the first reef with 7 kn, according to this formula already about 17 kW worked on the sails.

 Using the logbook data, Aurelia achieved an average speed of 5.2 kn in sail mode with an average of 16 kn apparent wind.
 This results in the admittedly very rough estimate of an average wind power of 7.3 kW.